-A thin sheet of silk across the mower handle does not mean your East Quogue property is haunted.
+A thin sheet of silk across the mower handle does not mean your garage is haunted.
 It usually means a small spider found a corner with steady insect traffic and settled in.
 On Long Island, garages, pool equipment rooms, and boat sheds are some of the busiest spider real estate because they stay a little cooler, a little darker, and full of flies and gnats drawn to light each evening.

 Why sheds and garages fill with webs so fast